 According to a group of experts, the behavior of sperm cells is partly influenced by their unique DNA composition rather than just by the genetics of males.
 This work is the first to show how sperm cell swimming behavior can be directly impacted by genetic variations.

+It contrasted the sperm cells of fish with normal sperm production and fish with intentionally altered sperm production.
+This enabled the researchers to spot physical and behavioral traits that might impact a sperm’s ability to fertilize an egg.
+The findings revealed no distinction in flagellar length between normal and mutant samples.
+The velocity, or moving speed, of the altered samples was more variable than that of the control samples.
+The mutant samples frequently traveled at a lower or faster speed than healthy ones.
+Generally, both sperm cell types resemble one another, yet they behave very differently at critical moments.
 The findings provide insight into the process of reproduction in new ways.
 This work implies that the construction and use of screens depending on sperm behavior can enhance the quality of the DNA they carry and may provide deeper insight into the effects of aberrant sperm cells on kids, including birth abnormalities.

 Sources

-• Reference: – “Mutagenesis alters sperm swimming velocity in Astyanax cave fish | Scientific Reports”.
+Reference : [1] – “Mutagenesis alters sperm swimming velocity in Astyanax cave fish | Scientific Reports” .
 Accessed January 01,2024.
-Link.
+Link .

 4. ‘Hotspots’ in the genome that affect how quickly and slowly the brain ages may offer new targets for Alzheimer’s medication (USA, April 2022)